 Practices in Las Vegas

-The four days of USA Basketball training camp in Las Vegas at UNLV’s Mendenhall Center was Myles’ first opportunity to compete with Brook Lopez, Mason Plumlee, and Bam Adebayo for one of the center spots on the final 12-man roster.
+The four days of Team USA training camp in Las Vegas at UNLV’s Mendenhall Center was Myles’ first opportunity to compete with Brook Lopez, Mason Plumlee, and Bam Adebayo for one of the center spots on the final 12-man roster.

 The first set of practices were focused on evaluating certain combinations that work best to make determinations about roster cuts.
 That ranged from super small-ball lineups with someone like Kyle Kuzma at the center spot and even playing two bigs together like Myles and Lopez.